chummelt/Intergenerational-Income-Mobility/README.md

 (keep in mind: this readme includes equations which can only be read while using the dark mode theme)

-# Like Father, Like Son - intergenerational income mobility for Germany
+# Like Father, Like Son - intergenerational income mobility in Germany

 ## 1 Objective and Structure of the Analysis:
 Estimation of the economic mobility of Germany and to find regional differences of intergenerational income elasticities in Germany.
 The underlying theoretical model is the human capital theory.